CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/Guard.md

       );
   }

-  // TODO this functions should go in a service getData() {
+  // TODO this function should go in a service getData() {
     return this.httpService.get<string>('/api/badPassword');
   }

-  // TODO this functions should go in a service along with the above function protected get httpService(): HttpClient {
+  // TODO this function should go in a service along with the above function protected get httpService(): HttpClient {
     return this.injector.get(HttpClient);
   }